xbobekf/oxygenium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/model/Destination.md

 ```
 ## Questions:
  1. What is the purpose of the `Destination` case class?
-   - The `Destination` case class represents a destination for a transaction in the Alephium protocol, including the address, amount, optional tokens, lock time, and message.
+   - The `Destination` case class represents a destination for a transaction in the Oxygenium protocol, including the address, amount, optional tokens, lock time, and message.
 2. What is the `Amount` type used in the `Destination` case class?
    - It is unclear from this code what the `Amount` type is or where it is defined.
 A smart developer might need to look for additional code or documentation to understand this type.
 3. What is the significance of the `SuppressWarnings` annotation?